-Using wood as your medium requires that one treat the wood before and after the process of burning the wood.
+Using wood as your medium requires that one treat the wood before and after the burning process.

-Knowing what is the best wood for wood burning art goes a long way in deciding what processes are needed for the best results.
+Knowing what is the best wood for wood burning art goes a long way in deciding what processes are needed for the best sealing wood results.

-Before burning the wood, the wood is prepped to ensure the good condition of wood for the tool to burn into.
-This ensures the tips can glide easily over the wood guaranteeing a smoother expression of the art onto the wood.
+Before burning the wood, the wood is prepped to ensure it is in good condition for the tool to burn into.
+This ensures the tips can glide easily over the wood, guaranteeing a smoother expression of the art on the wood.

-After burning your project one needs to seal the wood to preserve the wood.
+After burning your project one needs to use a good wood burning sealer to seal and preserve the wood.
 This creates a barrier to keep the moisture levels the same and to protect your art.

 There is no one best sealer for wood burning.
-Choose the one that suits the object you have burnt into best and will protect what it is going to be used for most efficiently.
+You should, however, choose the best finish for wood burning that suits the object you have burnt into best.

 First Things First – Prepping Your Wood For Burning